 There is another - I think tragically human - aspect to this conundrum, and it is this: if we are not struggling to survive, we must search for meaning.
-In medical terms we can see society enacting this over the decades: in my parents' youth GPs' work was more dramatically about survival: a toddler dying of diphtheria, an elderly man blinded by cataracts, a teenager lamed by Polio, a young mother doomed by kidney failure ... all - doctors and patients - were more powerless amidst harsher fates.
+This is as true for societies as it is for individuals.
+It is a cardinal and growing predicament for post-industrial humanity.
+In medical terms we can see society enacting this over the decades: for example, in the era of the author's parents' youth GPs' work was more dramatically about survival: a toddler dying of diphtheria, an elderly man blinded by cataracts, a teenager lamed by polio, a young mother doomed by rheumatic heart disease ... all - doctors and patients alike - were more powerless amidst harsher fates.
 Doctors tried to fix, but usually could not.

+That picture has changed dramatically.
 GPs now can do much more with curative treatments, either directly or by referral.
 Yes, there are some contemporary examples similar to the above, but they are much less common.
-So what has filled the gap?
+Yet 'nature abhors a vacuum', so what has filled the gap?
 Partly our longer, degenerative declines mentioned above; but, quite as much, we are now increasingly troubled - symptomatised and sickened - by our search for meaning and our problems of living.
-So the GP is now most unlikely to see Rickets - the failure to build an aligned physical skeleton; but most GPs' work is now spent dealing largely with the polymorphic varieties of individuals' difficulties in forming viable mental skeletons - secure, stable and satisfying senses of selfamongst-others.
-Hence our inexorable rise in afflictions of BAMI (behaviour, appetite, mood and impulse), and the stress-related physical syndromes.
+So the GP is now most unlikely to see Rickets - the failure to build an aligned physical skeleton; but most GPs' work is now, in very large part, spent dealing largely with the polymorphic varieties of individuals' difficulties in forming viable mental skeletons - secure, stable and satisfying senses of self-amongst-others.

+Hence a new tide in our healthcare: an inexorable rise in afflictions of BAMI (behaviour, appetite, mood and impulse), and the stress-related physical syndromes.
 Few of these are readily fixable, so are poorly served by curative treatments.
 Yet, in our CT-templated service, that is what, increasingly, we presume to apply.
-Even more paradoxically our pastoral healthcare, which is best suited to addressing such problems, has been largely extinguished.
-So we have - by creating an 'illness vacuum' - simultaneously created new forms of health problems, while systematically driving out the very ways that we might personally contain, guide and heal such problems.
+Even more paradoxically our pastoral healthcare, which is best suited to addressing such problems, has been largely extinguished by our serial reforms.
+So we have - by creating an 'illness vacuum' - simultaneously created the space for new forms of health problems to occupy, while systematically driving out the very ways that we might personally contain, guide and heal such problems.

-The troubled and ineffective medicalisations of psychiatry, and latterly clinical psychology, are prime examples of the misapplication of the CT model amidst the death-by-attrition of PHC.
+The troubled and ineffective medicalisations of much of psychiatry, and latterly clinical psychology, are prime examples of the misapplication and mushrooming of the CT model amidst the death-by-attrition of PHC.
 A simple index of this?
-Few psychiatric patients now know the name of the psychiatrist they last saw.
-A regime that has yielded us this has clearly sacrificed personal continuity of care to a managed relay of procedures.
+Consider how few psychiatric patients now know the name of the psychiatrist they last saw.
+A regime that has yielded us this has clearly sacrificed personal continuity of care to a managed relay of impersonal procedures.
 Few veteran practitioners would sanction such displacements: in their time they have learned better.
 What does this portend?

 Such misappropriation of therapeutic space is bound to be inefficient, and so it is.
-And again, bad humanity is bad economics.
+And again, we can see how bad humanity is bad economics.

-8. So what is the best place for the modus operandi of regulation, command-and-control, REMIC and so forth?
+9. So what is the best place for the modus operandi of regulation, command-andcontrol, REMIC and so forth?

-Not all that counts can be counted; and all that can be counted counts

-- Albert Einstein
+Not all that counts can be counted; and all that can be counted counts - Albert Einstein

-Generally speaking, these dovetail with the distinction between CT and PHC: curative treatments are often compatibly and efficiently managed in this way; the opposite is true of pastoral healthcare.
+Generally speaking, the 'geography' of the areas of effectiveness (or not) of healthcare micromanagement is indicated by the distinctions of CT and PHC: curative treatments are often compatibly and efficiently managed in this way; the opposite is true of pastoral healthcare.
 Here are some examples: